-Foreign insurers, reinsurers, finance and insurance corporations, or brokers can establish representative offices in Vietnam.
-The parent company must have been operating for at least five preceding years and permission to obtain establish representative offices in Vietnam from the insurance regulatory authorities in the foreign countries where their head offices are located.
+Foreign insurers, reinsurers, finance insurance corporations, brokers can establish representative offices in Vietnam.
+The parent company must have been operating for at least five preceding years and permission obtain to establish representative offices in Vietnam from the insurance regulatory authorities in the foreign countries where their head offices are located.
 Representative offices are not permitted to conduct insurance business in Vietnam.
 The life of a foreign representative office in Vietnam shall not be longer than five years and may be extended.
+Within 30 days from the date of issuance of or amendment to the representative office license, the foreign representative office in Vietnam must publish mandatory information in a Vietnamese newspaper or on a Vietnamese electronic newspaper.
+Additionally, within 30 days of any change to information of the foreign representative office, the foreign insurer, foreign reinsurer, foreign financial group, or foreign insurance broker (in the case of a change in the head of the representative office) or the foreign insurance representative office in Vietnam (in the case of a change in the location or personnel of the representative office) must notify MOF thereof according to prescribed form.